-DURING THE SCHOOL YEAR teachers may invite you to come to parent-teacher meetings (also called conferences).
+During the school year, teachers may invite you to come to parent-teacher meetings (also called conferences), or you should schedule a conference.
 The conference gives you a chance to talk with your child's teacher(s) about your child.
 You can also ask for a conference any time.
-When parents and teachers talk with each other, each person can share important information about the child's academic progress, talents, and needs.
+When parents and teachers talk with each other, each person can share important information about your child's academic progress, talents, and needs.
 This tip sheet suggests ways that you can make the most of parent-teacher conferences, to best serve your child.